Rafffaelb/Uirapuru_Receiver/README.md

 # 📡 Uirapuru_Receiver

-**Uirapuru_Receiver** is a repository dedicated to the RF characterization of the receiver components of the **Uirapuru Horn** antenna.
-It compiles measurement data, S-parameters, and system analysis obtained through high-precision instrumentation and laboratory experimentation.
+**Uirapuru_Receiver** is a repository dedicated to the RF characterization of the receiver components of the **Uirapuru** Horn antenna.
+It compiles measurement data, S-parameters, and system analyses obtained through high-precision instrumentation and laboratory experimentation.
+All work was carried out by the LABMET team at UFCG, under the supervision of Edmar Gurjão and Amilcar Queiroz.

 ---